WordPress SEO in 5 Minutes – What is Off-page SEO?

 Links are mainly of 3 types based on how they are earned:

-Natural: Natural links as the name denotes, these are earned without any action from the page owner’s part.
+Natural: Natural links as the name denotes, are earned without any action from the page owner’s part.
 E.g., When a fashion blogger adds the link of their favourite brand in their post.

 Self-created: These are earned by adding a link in an online directory, forum etc. But you need to be careful with these, as some of these linking tactics can be taken as black hat SEO.